CGenie/mattermost-openresty/README.md

 https://<mattermost-openresty>/mattermost/bitbucket?auth=<auth-token>
 ```

+(This is a primitive authentication method.
+However 3rd party webhooks like Bibucket don't
+seem to provide even header tokens).

 ## Bitbucket webhooks support

 In Bitbucket, go to project `Settings -> Webhooks -> Add webhook`.
 As the webhook URL enter